Premsainadh/CODTECH-TASK-1/README.md

 ## Challenges Encountered

 ### 1. MySQL Authentication Issue:
-- The error `Access denied for user 'users'@'localhost'` occurred due to insufficient privileges for the MySQL user `user`.
+- The error `Access denied for user 'user'@'localhost'` occurred due to insufficient privileges for the MySQL user `user`.
 - **Resolution:** Logged in as `root` and granted proper permissions to `user`.

 ### 2. Configuration Adjustments: